-- Authentication of the Security IC - Loader dedicated for usage in secured environment only - Loader dedicated for usage by authorized users only. - Extensions introduced in this ST to the SFRs of the Protection Profile (PP) are exclusively drawn from the Common Criteria part 2 standard SFRs. - This ST makes various refinements to the above mentioned PP and AUG.
-They are all properly identified in the text typeset as indicated here or here.
+- Authentication of the Security IC - Loader dedicated for usage in secured environment only - Loader dedicated for usage by authorized users only. - 11 Extensions introduced in this ST to the SFRs of the Protection Profile (PP) are exclusively drawn from the Common Criteria part 2 standard SFRs. - This ST makes various refinements to the above mentioned PP and AUG.
+They are all properly identified in the text typeset as indicated here.
 The original text of the PP is repeated as scarcely as possible in this document for reading convenience.
-All PP identifiers have been however prefixed by their respective origin label: BSI for BSI-CC-PP-0084-2014, AUG1 for Addition #1 of AUG, AUG4 for Addition #4 of AUG., and ANSSI for ANSSI-CC-NOTE-06/2.0 EN and ANSSI-CC-CER/F/06.002.
+All PP identifiers have been however prefixed by their respective origin label: BSI for BSI-CC-PP-0084-2014, AUG1 for Addition #1 of AUG, AUG4 for Addition #4 of AUG, and JIL for JIL-Post-Deliv-Load and ANSSI-CC-CER/F/06.002.